goetzdominik/Research-cycle-in-Genomics-R-scripts-additional-Plots-and-References/README.md

   - R scripts
   - Proteins files for the selected proteins with their mutation highlighter

-If you find an error in the code or mistake, please let me know
+If you find an error in the code or a mistake, please let me know.